 Sleep is not just resting or taking a break from busy routines.
 Sleep is a key part of good health.
 Getting enough sleep may help the body recover from illness and injury.
 Not getting enough sleep over a period of time is linked to health problems.
 They include obesity, diabetes, and heart disease.

 The mental benefits of sleep are also important.
 Sleep problems can make daily life feel more stressful and less productive.
 Some people with chronic trouble sleeping (insomnia) are more likely to have mental health problems.
 Sleep problems are also tied to depression.
 In a research survey, people who had trouble getting enough sleep had trouble doing tasks that use memory and learning.

 Sleep needs vary from person to person.
 But most healthy adults need about 7 to 9 hours of sleep a night.
 You may need more or better sleep if you:

 Are irritable with coworkers, family, or friends

 For those who suffer from sleep disorders, help is available from many sources.
-Sleep problems can be treated or managed by different kinds of doctors.
-You may be treated by a doctor who specializes in any of these:
+Sleep problems can be treated or managed by different kinds of healthcare providers.
+You may be treated by a healthcare provider who specializes in any of these: